 The Concert Band is open to all PLNU students and performs a variety of wind literature of varying levels.
 The ensemble has numerous goals, including performing exciting concerts, preparing high-level wind band repertoire, performing a fall tour, and providing an open and accepting place for students to celebrate God’s gift of music.

-New students should meet with Professor John Dally at the beginning of the semester.
+New students should meet with Professor Bruce Mansfield at the beginning of the semester.
 Instruments are available for use by students enrolled in the ensemble.

-For more information about the PLNU Concert Band, contact Professor Dally.
+For more information about the PLNU Concert Band, contact Professor Mansfield

 Jazz Band and Combos